olilanz/RooCode-Local-Evaluation/MINI-GUIDE.md

 It may require a few attempts for the model to get this right.
 Don't hesitate to throw the generated code away if you don't like it, and try again.

 This prompt should generate a fully functional demo that you can load into a browser and enjoy.
+You can see the code generated on my setup here: [demo code](media/mini-guide.html).

 ## Explaining the model file